 As an aside, do you know how to swim or ride a bike?
 If so, then you know how important being familiar with an activity is.
 Calculator familiarity is no different.

 If you’re hoping to get the most out of your calculator, you must, must, must use one that you are used to.
 One that you've used for 20 hours or more, ideally.
-You have a vague muscle memory of where the keys are, what settings there are, and so forth. remember this: the worst calculator is an unfamiliar calculator.
+You have a vague muscle memory of where the keys are, what settings there are, and so forth.
+Remember this: the worst calculator is an unfamiliar calculator.
 A familiar scientific calculator is far better than an unfamiliar Ti-89.

 How do you gain familiarity with a calculator?
 Pick one you like, and then use it for tests, homework, and anything else.
 To the extent possible, when doing classwork, don't borrow other people's, don't use the class calculator.
 Gain familiarity with one calculator model.

-4. Know When to Put the Calculator Down
+Tip 4: Know When to Put the Calculator Down

 Allen: Is there such thing as believing in the calculator too much?
 Putting too much faith in it?

 Fred: Oh, absolutely.
 Throughout my career, I've seen so many students who think that the right calculator will magically solve all their math problems.
-These students go through the trouble of firing up their Ti-84, navigating a slew of menus to find a high-powered cubic equation solver, slowly enter in the equation carefully, hit enter, and get an rounded answer like .588 that they have to convert back to 10/17.
+These students go through the trouble of firing up their Ti-84, navigating a slew of menus to find a high-powered cubic equation solver, slowly enter in the equation carefully, hit enter, and get a rounded answer like .588 that they have to convert back to 10/17.